ccarruitero/makemehapi/exercises/validation/problem.md

 }
 ```

-All route information can be found here either in the Hapi directory
+All route information can be found here:

-in `node_modules` under Reference.md.
+    {rootdir:/node_modules/hapi/API.md}

-Joi information can also be found in `node_modules`
+Joi information can be found here:

+    {rootdir:/node_modules/joi/README.md}